bydariogamer/py101forpygamers/source/pygame/sprites.rst

 with using Pygame helper classes.

 This chapter requires knowledge of Python classes and a basic knowledge about object oriented programming.
-Neither of them are not covered in this book.
+This book doesn't cover them.

 `Python tutorial of classes <https://docs.python.org/3/tutorial/classes.html>`__